isa-ulisboa/greends-dms-exercises/dms_ex_08_select.md

 The goal of this exercise is to exercise SQL statements with **SELECT**.

+> Your solutions for this exercise should be submitted via Moodle.
+You should create a SQL script with solution queries identified as **Q**.The deadline for submissions is **25th October 2024**.

 ## Preparation of the exercise

 **Note**: please refer to exercise *dms_ex_06* to check how to do the following two steps.